JvanderSaag/NonHolonomicRRT_PDM/README.md

 # Description
-The project main objective is to demonstrate the difference in efficiency for varying non-holonomic connectors as well as the difference in computation time.
+The project main objective is to demonstrate an RRT* motion planner for a non-holonomic system, and the difference in performance when using different types of connector functions.
 Furthermore a simple an MPC controller was added in order to visualise a vehicle following the calculated path.

 ## Files
 The project is structured in multiple folders and files.